 Managed Hosting Solutions

 Some web hosting companies also offer an add-on service to manage your physical server.
-So, if a client’s server crashes, the web hosting company can take over and manage the entire server for their client if they’ve chosen to pay an additional monthly fee for a managed hosting service.
+So, if a client’s physical server crashes, the web hosting company will offer you a managed hosting service and take over and manage the entire physical server for their client.
+Of course, if you’ve chosen to pay an additional monthly fee for a managed hosting service.

 How Much Does A Dedicated Hosting Service Cost?

-Prices for hosting services vary greatly, with prices from Bluehost starting at $79.99 per month and other dedicated server hosting fees costing several hundred dollars per month.
+Dedicated hosting service costs vary greatly, with prices from Bluehost starting at $79.99 per month and other dedicated physical server hosting fees costing several hundred dollars per month.

 Who Can Use Dedicated Hosting?